BR4GR/dpo/resources/articles/wdb.md

 - **Scalability Improvements**
   Optimizing the scraper to handle larger volumes of data and additional websites.

-## Conclusion
-The Migros Scraper Project demonstrates my ability to develop complex data extraction tools and manage data storage across different database systems.
-It showcases my proficiency in Python, web scraping techniques, and the use of Docker for environment management.
-This project is a solid foundation for further developments in automated data collection and analysis.

 Feel free to explore the [GitHub repository](https://github.com/BR4GR/wdb_Web-Daten-beschaffung) for detailed documentation and source code.

----

-Let me know if there are any specific aspects you'd like to highlight or additional details you'd like to include!